plabble/plabble.github.io/transport/index.md

 - **Header values**: The packet header: type/flag and header fields for a request and the status, counter and header fields for the response.
 Size can differ
 - Optionally a **body hash**, a `SHA-256` hash of the body (32 bytes).
 This body hash is only included when **no encryption is used** to ensure integrity on the body data
 - Optionally a **bucket key** to prove that you are allowed to perform specific operations on a bucket.
+So the bucket key is never provided in a server response.

 If a packet _is encrypted_, the **header** is encrypted with the `ChaCha20` algorithm while the body is encrypted with `ChaCha20-Poly1305` AEAD algorithm like shown in [_Figure A_](#request-packet) and [_Figure C_](#response-packet).
 The authentication data poly hash is thus passed to the body while the header does not contain authentication data.
 Because the header data is included in the body authentication hash it can still be verified safely.
 No MAC is included.